Mitiq: A software package for error mitigation on noisy quantum computers: Zero-noise extrapolation module

 We emphasize that, although these examples used a Cirq \inlinecode{Circuit}, circuits can be defined in any supported quantum programming language and the interface is the same as above.
-In addition to Cirq, Mitiq supports Qiskit~\cite{Qiskit} and pyQuil~\cite{Smith_2016_arxiv}, and additional support will be added in the future.
+In addition to Cirq, Mitiq supports other quantum libraries as listed in \cref{tab:backends}.
 By default, all folding functions return a circuit with the same type as the input circuit.

 In the previous examples, each folded gate counts equally in the folded circuit depth.
 However, this may not be a reasonable assumption for realistic hardware as different gates have different noise levels.
 Because of this, each folding function in Mitiq supports ``folding by fidelity.''
 This works by passing an input dictionary of gate fidelities (either known or estimated) as an optional argument to a folding function.
 More details on folding by fidelity can be found in \href{https://mitiq.readthedocs.io/en/latest/guide/guide_04-folding.html#folding-gates-by-fidelity}{Mitiq's documentation}.